-The Freedom of Information Act 1982 (FOI Act) provides a general right of access to documents held by government agencies.
+The Freedom of Information Act 1982 ( FOI Act) provides a general right of access to documents held by government agencies.
 The FOI Act requires decisions on access to be made promptly and at relatively low cost.
-It permits requests for documents to be refused for specific reasons related to the work of government or the interests of third parties, with all decisions subject to internal and external review.
-The Act provides a special right to complain to the Ombudsman about actions related to a request.
-The Ombudsman has responsibility for investigating agency actions under the FOI Act, including decisions, delays, and refusal or failure to act.
+It permits requests for documents to be refused for specific reasons – broadly concerned with ensuring that particular types of sensitive information is properly protected – with all decisions subject to internal and external review.

-Since amendments were made to the Ombudsman Act 1976 in December 2005, the Commonwealth Ombudsman, in performing functions in relation to immigration and detention, has used the title, Immigration Ombudsman.
+Since amendments were made to the Ombudsman Act 1976 in December 2005, the Commonwealth Ombudsman, in performing functions in relation to immigration and detention, was known as the Immigration Ombudsman.

 Legislation and legal information

-The links to Commonwealth legislation from this website are to the ComLaw site maintained by the Attorney-General’s Department; an alternative source is provided by the Australian Legal Information Institute (AUSTLII).
-While we consider these sources to be reliable, the Ombudsman is not responsible for the content of the ComLaw or AUSTLII sites.
-The Ombudsman cannot be held responsible for the accuracy, suitability and completeness of any information on any other site to which this site is linked.
+The links to Commonwealth legislation from this website are to the Commonwealth Register of Legislation maintained by the Australian Government; an alternative source is provided by the Australian Legal Information Institute (AUSTLII).
+The Ombudsman is not responsible for the content of these sites.

 For an authoritative copy of ACT legislation, go to the ACT Government Legislation Register